gchi66/pailin-abroad/lesson_docs/en/level_1.md

 #### PHRASES & VERBS

+OH!

+*
+Oh!
-Oh! = (said when you are pleasantly surprised about something)
+Said when you are pleasantly surprised about something

+*
-* Pailin: I baked this cake for you.
+Pailin: I baked this cake for you.
 Luke: Oh, it looks so good!
 Thank you!

 <span style="text-decoration:underline;">See more uses of ‘Oh’</span>

-#### CULTURE NOTES
+#### CULTURE NOTE

 AGE & RESPECT

 Age plays a significant role in Thai culture, as it affects how you talk to someone and how polite you should be.
 In many Asian cultures, respect is often automatically given to elders.

+**Respect in Western countries**

 However, in many Western cultures like the US, elders are not automatically shown respect simply because they are older.
 Respect is usually earned through actions, personality, or position.

+**Asking for someone’s age**

 Also important to note is that asking someone’s age, especially upon first meeting, can be considered impolite or sometimes even rude to ask.
 This is because age can be a sensitive topic, and some people prefer not to discuss it.

+**When to ask**

 It’s more appropriate to ask about age when you’ve gotten to know someone better, they appear to be close to your age, or the topic comes up naturally in conversation.  \

- \
+**Asking a woman’s age** \
 There is even a saying in English, ‘Never ask a woman about her age.’
 Even if your intentions are pure, asking a woman her age can get you in trouble.
 They might assume that they look old and that’s why you’re asking, so it’s best to avoid asking unless they bring it up.